GrammaticalFramework/gf-core/download/index-3.12.md

 #### Windows

-To install the package, unpack it anywhere.
+To install the package:

+1. unpack it anywhere and take note of the full path to the folder containing the `.exe` file.
-You will probably need to update the `PATH` environment variable to include your chosen install location.
+2. add it to the `PATH` environment variable

 For more information, see [Using GF on Windows](https://www.grammaticalframework.org/~inari/gf-windows.html) (latest updated for Windows 10).